-Now, there are several studies which have shown that electronic cigarettes carry no risk of passive smoking.
-In fact, one study on how electronic cigarettes affected white blood cells found there was no effect on either non-users or users of electronic cigarettes – in stark contrast to tobacco cigarettes.
+Now, there are several studies that have shown that electronic cigarettes carry no risk of passive smoking.
+In fact, one study on how electronic cigarettes affected white blood cells found there was no effect on either non-users or users of electronic cigarettes - in stark contrast to tobacco cigarettes.

 There’s no lingering smell.

 So, there’s no health reason to ban ecigarette use in public.
 We’ve seen that ecigarettes are not leading people to smoking.
 But in Spain, where these regulations have been introduced, there’s been a 70% decrease in the sales of electronic cigarettes.
 That’s a huge number of people who are using tobacco cigarettes instead of electronic cigarettes which as we have discussed are vastly less harmful than smoking.

 Interviewer: Okay, but isn’t it true ecigarette companies are marketing to children?
 After all, the flavours you are producing are attractive to children.

 You: Actually, the industry has been way ahead of the government when it comes to protecting children.
 The Electronic Cigarette Industry Trade Association banned the sale of ecigs to children years ago.

 Now as for flavours, these are sold for one reason - because consumers want them.
 (Yes - adults like flavours too!)
 Ecig companies are simply responding to demand.
 But there’s a huge benefit to flavours being sold to adults.
 Once smokers start using flavours and enjoying them, the chance of them going back to smoking decreases.
 In essence, ecigarette flavours help de-normalise tobacco smoking.